dddjjjbbb/Grunz/README.md

 # Grunz

-"Grunz" aims to streamline the pre/post processing of camera trap data via [MegaDetector](https://github.com/Microsoft/CameraTraps#megadetector).
+"Grunz" aims to streamline the pre/post-processing of camera trap data via [MegaDetector](https://github.com/Microsoft/CameraTraps#megadetector).
 The code was written to aid the work of the [Institut für Ökologie at the Technische Universität Berlin](https://www.oekologie.tu-berlin.de/menue/home/parameter/en/).